thomcorah/dmu-multimedia/cross-module/refresher-tasks-lev-5/refresher-tasks.md

 ## 7.
 Create a page with a blue square that:
-* turns blue when the mouse hovers over it
+* turns red when the mouse hovers over it
 * turns back to blue when the mouse is no longer over it
 * transitions both changes over 0.3 seconds